-I was asked not so long ago about my experiences on travelling solo as a female.
+Can I travel alone as a woman?
+I was asked not so long ago about my experiences of travelling solo as a female.
 Why did I do it?
 What did I worry about?
 What made me think I could do it?
-To be honest, it never occurred to me that I wasn’t able to do it.
+To be honest, it never occurred to me that I wasn’t able to travel alone as a woman.
 Think about it.
 Outside of destinations like Afghanistan or Syria – they are justified concerns – have you ever heard a guy being told: “Are you sure you’ll be able to go there?”
 But say backpacking around Europe, or going on a hiking trip.
 You will hear similar utterances to women.
 Why?
 Before you think this is another example of the patriarchy, most of the negativity I’ve received in my life about these kinds of choices have been from women.

 It has never occurred to me to be unable to do something because of my sex.
 Or that I shouldn’t do it.

 Last summer on a bus in Snæfellsnes I overheard two American women discussing a fellow traveller they met.
 They cut strips off her, as we say in Ireland, for being so irresponsible to travel around Iceland solo while pregnant.
 It never occurred to me to not be able to travel alone as a woman because I was never told I couldn’t.
 When I was a kid I hiked with my family.
 I had a workbench in my grandfather’s studio and my own carpentry set.
 I was given the tiller on the boat when I couldn’t even see over the bow and given a course to steer.
 My grandmother told me to go everywhere and see everything.
 When I did physical training (for a career I didn’t get due to an old injury but not because of my ability) I was never told: “You did enough for a girl”.